maxxiimo/the-front-end-manifesto/chp9-information-architecting.md

 TIP: As you prototype always have an eye on your bookmarked reference websites, and/or some of the [inspirational sites][Appendix 5] listed in the Appendices.
 Revise and release often.

+Here are some inspirational examples of prototyping on paper:

+[UI & Wireframe Sketches for your Inspiration][Inspirational]

 Wireframing
 -----------